 Energy and Heat Transfer

 Heat transfer and energy applications are a big interest in the SST Lab.
-Currently we are investigating building energy efficiency and harvesting the heat from computers to heat buildings, thermal transport at the nanoscale in novel materials such as graphene, and converting heat directly to electricity using microdischarges.
+Currently we are investigating thermal transport at the nanoscale in novel materials such as graphene, materials for thermal rectification, and thermal management challenges in additive manufacturing and portable electronics.